 + Asana (Yoga Postures)

 Master the basics to develop a strong practice and guide others – "learn your dog, dude."
-Know what a shoulder is supposed to do in Chaturanga, why how fold your body affects your knee, and a thousand more such basics that every teacher needs to know.
+Know what a shoulder is supposed to do in Chaturanga, why how you fat your hips affects your knees, and a thousand more such basics that every teacher needs to know.
 More than learning postures, you will learn how to connect concepts across a practice to maximize healing and minimize injury.

 + 2 Sacred Geometry Vinyasa sequences: both sequences are complete practices with extensive variation options for all levels and necessary down-levels: Polish the Past (Backbends) & Arc of the Future (Hips, Folds & Arm Balances)